CMU-CREATE-Lab/deep-smoke-machine/README.md

 # deep-smoke-machine
 Deep learning models and dataset for recognizing industrial smoke emissions.
 The videos are from the [smoke labeling tool](https://github.com/CMU-CREATE-Lab/video-labeling-tool).
 The code in this repository assumes that Ubuntu 18.04 server is installed.
 The code is released under the BSD 3-clause license, and the dataset is released under the Creative Commons Zero (CC0) license.
-If you found this dataset and the code useful, we would greatly appreciate it if you could cite our technical report below:
+If you found this dataset and the code useful, we would greatly appreciate it if you could cite our paper below:

 Yen-Chia Hsu, Ting-Hao (Kenneth) Huang, Ting-Yao Hu, Paul Dille, Sean Prendi, Ryan Hoffman, Anastasia Tsuhlares, Jessica Pachuta, Randy Sargent, and Illah Nourbakhsh.
 2020.
 Project RISE: Recognizing Industrial Smoke Emissions. arXiv preprint arXiv:2005.06111 (to be appeared in AAAI 2021). https://arxiv.org/abs/2005.06111